-Puzzlets by Digital Dream Labs LLC teaches early learners (K-2) the fun and joy of problem-solving through coding with the “Cork the Volcano” game.
-Why is learning to code for younger ones so important? – because it provides a ground or sequence of where to start when given a goal or task.
+Puzzlets by Digital Dream Labs LLC teaches early learners (K-2) the fun and joy of problem-solving through coding with the "Cork the Volcano" game.
+Why is learning to code for younger ones so important? - because it provides a ground or sequence of where to start when given a goal or task.
 The algorithms used in coding are simply telling the story of what to do, and in our increasingly complex world, kids need to know the how and why of how things happen in order to successfully solve day-to-day problems independently.
 So much of a child’s time is spent in adult driven play schemes.
-Sanitized playgrounds and participation trophies, homework assignments with one approach, and other concrete dualistic methods with no chance of veering off the path typically leads to prompt dependent kids.
+Sanitized playgrounds and participation trophies, homework assignments with one approach, and other concrete dualistic methods with no chance of veering off the path typically lead to prompt dependent kids.
 There is utterly no chance of coloring a cow purple simply because it may be more beautiful.
 So by providing basic terminology and the chance to discover the varied ways and means to how things work, we begin as teachers and clinicians to train kids to think in an organized but also creative manner.
-Those early experiences of trial and error – and yes, failure are the building blocks for future success as it allows kids to explore and discover varied possibilities for action as well as to persevere.
+Those early experiences of trial and error – and yes, failure is the building blocks for future success as it allows kids to explore and discover varied possibilities for action as well as to persevere.

 The Puzzlets starter pack includes the “play tray” and the Puzzlets that are placed in the tray to sequence the characters in the game.
 The “Cork the Volcano” game can be played on a Mac computer with the play tray via a micro USB connector (included in the starter pack) or an iOS or Android tablet.
 The devices then read the Puzzlets placed in the tray in a sequential fashion.
 Gameplay centers on programming the characters to mobilize from point A to point B, but there is a lot more to it than that!
 Here is the background story directly from the teacher’s guide that is downloadable from the website: